-- Checking with the appropriate state licensure entity to determine whether this program is accepted for licensure in their state. - Discussing options for licensure practicum with the program coordinator or regional center director prior to enrollment.
+- Checking with the appropriate state licensure entity to determine whether this program is accepted for licensure in their state. - Discussing options for licensure practicum with the program coordinator or regional center director.

 Admission requirements: Bachelor's degree and other general requirements (see Admission).